adriano-fonseca/waes-assigment/README.md

 ```

-* Make assumptions in the implementation explicit, choices are good but need to be
-communicated
+# Assumptions

-There is mpre the one way to approach the problem, the simplest would be have just one entity (Diff), that will have to binary data (left and right).
+There are more than one way to approach the problem, the simplest would be have just one entity (Diff), that will have to binary data (left and right).
-Assuming that this "API" Will continue to evolve I decide by one alternative approach to have an entity called Diff that have relationships with
+Assuming tha this "API" Will continue to evolve I decide by one alternative approach to have an entity called Diff that have relationships with
 another entity called Data.
 I chose this approach, because having this data separation would be simple to introduce another entity between this two, that
 could establish a relationship among them, doing that we could have diff that combine datas already persisted.
 For example: